ably77/kubernetes-labs/Lab 3 - Killing Node.md

 dcos task exec -it etcd-0-peer kill -9 3
 ```

-You may need to refresh brower.
-Watch as Kubernetes etcd-0 instance is killed and respawned

 ### Kill a Kubelet
 Next, lets kill a Kubernetes node to observe auto-healing capabilities: